linomp/polito-comm-systems-project/README.md

     - Make sure the "Python interpreter" option is set to the interpreter you just created in the previous steps.
     - Now you should be able to click on "Run <your configuration name>", next to where it previously said "Add Configuration".

-Note: these steps are 100% tested.
+    Note: these steps are 100% tested

 ### Instructions to run the web service (raw Anaconda interpreter):
 1. Clone the repo